creideiki/fimfic2pdf/README.md

 not strictly balanced.
 It also will not handle single quotes, since those are indistinguishable from apostrophes.

+Author's note sections at the end of each chapter are removed by default.
+To include them, use the "-a/--authors-notes" option to specify their style.

 Main options

     -i, --id ID,ID,...               story ID(s)